ncayllahua/GigisPizzaHOL/fn_pizza_discount_upload.md

 ![](./media/fn-discount-upload/faas-create-function13.PNG)

-You should have the java function code, the func.yaml and pom.xml file in your project directory right now.
+You should have the java function code, the func.yaml and pom.xml files in your project directory right now.

 ![](./media/fn-discount-upload/faas-create-function14.PNG)